sanvichawla/Patient-Automation-using-Playwright/README.md

 This project was created to automate the patient registration workflow in Office Ally CMS using Playwright.

-The objective was to reduce manual data entry by automating navigation to the Add New Patient page and preparing a workflow that can populate patient information from a CSV file.
+The objective of this project is to reduce manual data entry by automating navigation to the Add New Patient page and preparing a workflow that can populate patient information using CSV-based test data.

-The project was developed by recording user actions with Playwright Codegen, identifying selectors for required patient fields, and preparing a data-driven automation approach.
+The project was developed using Playwright Codegen to record browser actions, identify selectors, and understand the patient creation workflow.

 ---

 ## Project Goals

 - Automate patient creation workflow
-- Reduce manual data entry
+- Reduce manual effort
 - Learn Playwright automation
 - Understand selector identification
-- Implement CSV-based data handling
+- Work with CSV-based data
 - Explore real-world web automation

 ---